Scottish Art Glossary

 TEMPERA - A traditional painting medium which requires the Artist to make-up his paints each day using egg yolk as a binder.

 VISUAL ARTS - Visual Arts are all art forms which are primarily visual in nature as opposed to other arts eg performing arts.
 Visual Arts includes: painting, sculpture and photography.

 Historically Scottish Arts have viewed fine arts, painting, sculpture and printmaking as different to the craft areas of applied art, design, jewellery and textiles.
 This is difference is attributed to the work of a group of artists led by William Morris known as the Arts and Crafts Movement whose political aim was to value all art forms.
 The movement was at odds with modernists who wished to keep high arts from the masses by keeping them esoteric.

 WATERCOLOURS - Any paint that uses water as a solvent.
 Paintings undertaken using this medium are known as watercolours.
 What carries the pigment in watercolor (called its medium, vehicle, or base) is gum arabic.
 British Artists showing at Red Rag Modern British Art Gallery and specialising in watercolour paintings include: Susan Brown and Colin Kent

-New artist at Red Rag
+Scottish Landscapes at Red Rag